shubamsharma/EFK-Stack-Demo/README.md

 Default host url for Kibana - http://localhost:5601

 ### Fluentd
-You can check with status on fluentd using below command
+You can check with status on fluentd using below command <br />
 ***sudo service td-agent status